jeffgbutler/TanzuInTheHomelab/tkgm-vds/README.md

 Arcas runs in a purpose built VM that is installed in vSphere.
 It is installed via an OVA downloaded from the VMware marketplace.

-Arcas automates many of the tedious tasks with enabling vSphere with Tanzu - most notably the configuration of NSX Advanced Load Balancer.
-But arcas is not very opinionated about how your Kubernetes environment and your networks are designed.
-This means that you must still think deeply about network and cluster design.
+Arcas automates many of the tedious tasks with enabling Tanzu Kubernetes Grid - most notably the configuration of NSX Advanced Load Balancer.
+Arcas is very opinionated about how your Kubernetes environment and your networks are designed.
+As of version 1.1, arcas deploys Tanzu Kubernetes Grid according to the published reference architecture - which means 6 subnets and a sharded services cluster.
+You must still think deeply about network and cluster design.
 I will discuss how the networks are designed in my home lab.

 ### Network Design

 The reference architecture for TKGm uses six networks - two of which need DHCP enabled.

-When designing a Kubernetes environment it is also important to be mindful for the networks that exist inside a Kubernetes cluster - those networks cannot overlap each other, and should not overlap with other networks in use.
+When designing a Kubernetes environment it is also important to be mindful of the networks that exist inside a Kubernetes cluster - those networks cannot overlap each other, and should not overlap with other networks in use.
 The table below shows the network design for TKGm in my home lab: